manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 Let’s look at the **ROS system from a very high level view**:
 - First of all we structure a large program into small pieces of code.
 These pieces of code are called **"nodes"**.
 - ROS starts with the **ROS Master** node.
 The Master allows all other ROS **Nodes to find and talk to each other**.
-We can simply tell Node 1 to send messages to Node 2.

 ![](./Images/2_Tutorial/01_ros_nodes.png)

 - The **communication is ensured by publishing and subscribing messages to Topics**.

 - **In our example**, we have:
-    - a **Camera Node**, that communicates with the camera to obtain images,
+    - a **Camera Node**, communicates with the camera to obtain images,
-    - an **Image Processing Node**, that process image data,
+    - an **Image Processing Node**, process image data,
-    - and an **Image Display Node** that displays images on a laptop screen.
+    - and an **Image Display Node** displays images on a laptop screen.

 - To start with, all **Nodes have registered with the Master**.
 Think of the Master as a lookup table where all the nodes go to find where exactly to send messages.

 ![](./Images/2_Tutorial/02_ros_nodes_camera.png)

 - When **registering with the ROS Master**:
-    - the **Camera Node can Publish the received Images in a Topic called /image_data**
+    - the **Camera Node can Publish the received Images as a Message in a Topic called /image_data**
-    - Both of the **other Nodes can Subscribe to the Topic /image_data to read the images**.
+    - Both of the **other Nodes can Subscribe to the Topic /image_data to read the Message with the images of the Camera**.

 ![](./Images/2_Tutorial/03_ros_nodes_camera2.png)